My own Investigation

 This was invaluable advice from Mr. Bezzina for anyone facing similar circumstances overseas: don’t hesitate like I did.
 Knowing what I know now, I deeply regret not acting more quickly and decisively.

 Upon my return in 2018, Mr King Taylor instructed me to provide all information and evidence from my trip, including the video recordings.
-These were entered into the old brief for the coroner’s court.
-When Coroner Cain took over in 2022, he was never fully brought up to speed on the case, as many of the facts had been effectively buried over the years.
+These were entered into the brief for the Coroner’s Court.
+However, when Coroner Cain took over in 2022, he was never fully brought up to speed on the case.
+Many of the facts had been effectively buried over the years, and as he created his own brief, much of this vital evidence was effectively left out.

 After this trip, I confronted the Melbourne pathologist autopsy report again and expressed my deep dissatisfaction with the way the autopsy had been handled in a letter to the coroner at the time Mr Bracken.
 I also demanded answers from the Australian Federal Police (AFP) about their inaction, despite the evidence I had managed to gather in just eight days.